+Why do we need a heart transplant?
 Heart is a muscular organ – about the size of a clenched fist – which is located in the middle of the rib cage.
-Heart works non-stop, pumping around 2,000 gallons of blood throughout the body without a rest on a daily basis.
+It works non-stop, pumping around 2,000 gallons of blood throughout the body without a rest on a daily basis.
 As a matter of fact, over the average lifetime, the heart beats around 2.5 billion times circulating nearly 50-65 million gallons of blood.
 That being said, the blood that heart circulates is crucial as it carries various nutrients and oxygen to other organs and tissues in your body while absorbing waste products and carbon dioxide.

 However, if care is not taken, factors such as high cholesterol, obesity, and high blood pressure coupled with vices such as smoking and excessive consumption of alcohol can severely damage your blood vessels and there on, your heart.
-A heart disease or an injury to the heart can result in your heart getting weakened thus affecting its ability to provide your body’s organs enough blood to work efficiently at the optimal level.
-It therefore goes without saying that the heart is the most valuable organ in the body which makes it imperative to treat it like the precious commodity it is.
+A heart disease or an injury can result in your heart getting weakened thus affecting its ability to provide your body’s organs enough blood to work efficiently at the optimal level.
+It therefore goes without saying that it is the most valuable organ in the body which makes it imperative to treat it like the precious commodity it is.

-Thereafter, if you are deemed suitable and willing to have a transplant, you will be put on a waiting list.
-Once a donor’s heart becomes available for you, you will probably be asked to visit the concerned hospital.
-More often than not, a heart is donated based on the level of urgency and according to the severity of their medical condition meaning the sickest person is the first one to be called to have a heart transplant.
+Thereafter, if you are deemed suitable and willing to have a heart transplant, you will be put on a waiting list.
+Once a donor’s heart becomes available for organ donation, you will probably be asked to visit the concerned hospital.
+More often than not, a heart is donated based on the level of urgency and according to the severity of their medical condition meaning the sickest person is the first one to be called to have a surgery.

 The donated heart will be from an individual who has recently passed away and whose family have agreed to donate their heart.
 Moreover, when a heart becomes available for donation, factors such as whether it matches your blood group, your weight and size will be taken into consideration.
 Further, your other organs, such as kidneys and liver, should also be working normally in order to be eligible for a donation.

-Orthotopic heart transplants – recognized as the most common type of heart transplant, this procedure involves removing your diseased heart by making an incision down the center of your chest.
+Orthotopic transplant – recognized as the most common type, this procedure involves removing your diseased heart by making an incision down the center of your chest.
 This is done so as to open the rib cage and access your heart following which your old heart is replaced with the donor’s heart.

-Heterotopic heart transplants – a slightly rarer operation, a Heterotopic heart transplant procedure involves attaching the donor’s heart to your old heart.
+Heterotopic transplant – a slightly rarer operation, a Heterotopic heart transplant procedure involves attaching the donor’s heart to your old heart.
 In such a scenario, the donor’s heart doubles up as an assist pump for your diseased heart.

 Post surgery, you will be confined to the ICU and monitored closely.
 You will also be immediately put on anti-rejection medications after the surgery which must be continued for the rest of your life.
 Consequently, you will probably stay in the ICU until the doctors think you’re well enough to be moved to a regular hospital bed.